MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Accounts_Reparenting.md

 - **What to expect**

   Once your request is submitted and approved, a simple account transfer may be processed within 20 minutes.
-However, some transfers will take up to 24 hours, particularly if you’re moving accounts that contain a high volume of data (such as campaigns, ads, and keywords).
+However, some transfers will take up to 24 hours, particularly if youâ€™re moving accounts that contain a high volume of data (such as campaigns, ads, and keywords).

 - **What items transfer over**